ChongWuLab/CMO/README.md

 In this repo, we provide the following sources.

-* CMO: the software for running CMO test
+* CMO: the software for running CMO test (under development)
 * Codes: all sources codes for replicating the results present in the manuscript.